 4. Prioritize A Streamlined Property Management Scheme

-A property with a high-vacancy rate may be one of the risks you’ll face at some point.
+A property with a high vacancy rate may be one of the risks you’ll face at some point.
 Before investing in a property, one way to prevent this potential vacancy risk is to research the average vacancy rate and how significant any fluctuations occur.
 Doing so will ensure you better understand your assets’ risks.
+Knowing asset risks is one of many important aspects of investing in real estate, especially in California markets such as Vallejo, per article https://www.

 Streamlining a property management scheme will ensure better retention among tenants.
 It’s best to start by making your tenants feel at home and get to know them.
 You can also ask for feedback on improving the property and implementing measures to ensure your properties have a good retention rate.